Alonso-del-Arte/chess/doc/Terminology.md

 * **Clemenz opening** &mdash; The opening in which White begins by playing the kingside rook's pawn forward one space.
 See [Openings](OpeningsAndDefenses.md) for more details.
+* **Closed** &mdash; Said of an opening or early game board state in which pawn congestion limits the mobility of the queen, bishops or rooks, requiring the player to rely more on the knights to attack.
 * **CM** &mdash; Abbreviation for candidate master.
 * **Compulsory capture** &mdash; The requirement that whenever a side that can capture without putting their own king in immediate danger must capture.
 This